flexibeast/guides/mdoc.md

 * [for dark-themed environments](./mdoc-examples-dark.png)
 * [for light-themed environments](./mdoc-examples-light.png)

-Note that we made no roff requests directly; only roff macros were used.
+Note that we made no roff requests directly; only mdoc(7) macros were used.

 ## Detailed documentation

 The mdoc(7) man page contains a reference for the mdoc(7) macros (including which macros are parsed and/or callable), information about macro syntax, and a description of the standard sections of a man page and their order.

-The man pages for other documentation varies depending on whether an OS is `mandoc`-based or `man-db`-based; refer to [Appendix A](#appendix-a-os-mdoc-support) for a list of the defaults for various OSes.
+The man pages for other documentation varies depending on whether an OS is `mandoc`-based or `man-db`-based; refer to [Appendix B](#appendix-B-os-mdoc-support) for a list of the defaults for various OSes.

 ### mandoc